bcgov/digital.gov.bc.ca/ansible/README.md

 ## The workflow

-The workflow is a hybrid between Github and git flow.
+The workflow is a hybrid between GitHub and git flow.
 The ansible playbooks allow developers to build and deploy their PR's to Dev and then subsequent playbooks will promote by retagging their images to the _git flow_ dev/test/prod instances

 ## Available Playbooks